kenmck3772/theclanhearth.com/README.md

 - Compiled CSS files (`css/*.css`) and `node_modules/` are ignored in the repository.
 - The old `package.json` directory that caused an earlier install error was removed from the working tree; repository history retains any past content.

+## PR checks

+This repository runs a PR build check that executes `npm ci` and `npm run build` to ensure the site builds successfully before merging.
+If the PR build fails, check the Actions logs and fix any build-time errors locally before pushing a new commit.